Kaws: Artworks

+On May 2, 2023, KAWS scored a legal victory against a Singaporean man who he accused of counterfeiting, with others, replicas of the artist's Companion figure and other toys, skateboards, and artworks.

 Products and commercial collaborations

 Since his first vinyl toy with the Japanese clothing brand Bounty Hunter in 1999, he has collaborated on toys with other Japanese companies: Nigo for A Bathing Ape (Bape), Medicom Toy, and Santastic!.
-Since the beginning of their partnership in 2001, Nigo and Kaws have collaborated on the packaging for Kaws’ “The Kimpsons” exhibit and three seasons of A Bathing Ape.
+Since the beginning of their partnership in 2001, Nigo and KAWS have collaborated on the packaging for KAWS' "The Kimpsons" exhibit and three seasons of A Bathing Ape.
 He and Medicom Toy ran OriginalFake, a brand and store in Aoyama, from 2006 to May 2013.

-Kaws has also collaborated with Jun Takahashi for the brand Undercover, as a voice-over artist for Michael "Mic" Neumann's Kung Faux, and worked on projects with Burton, Vans, Supreme and DC Shoes.
-There are Kaws-designed small edition bottles for Dos Equis and Hennessy, rugs for Gallery 1950 and packaging for Kiehl's cosmetics.
+KAWS has also collaborated with Jun Takahashi for the brand Undercover, as a voice-over artist for Michael "Mic" Neumann's Kung Faux, and worked on projects with Burton, Vans, Supreme and DC Shoes.
+There are KAWS-designed small edition bottles for Dos Equis and Hennessy, rugs for Gallery 1950 and packaging for Kiehl's cosmetics.
 In 2004, he collaborated with Undefeated Brand on a billboard project in Los Angeles.
 In 2008 he collaborated with John Mayer to produce a collection of guitar picks.

-In 2008, he created cover art for musicians Towa Tei, Cherie, Clipse (Clipse Till The Casket Drops) and Kanye West (808s & Heartbreak) as well as designed Nike Air Force 1 trainers (the Nike 1World project involved 18 total designers).
-And in March 2017, the Nike subsidiary Air Jordan released a capsule collection in collaboration with Kaws – four Air Jordan sneakers customized by Kaws, and a number of apparel pieces.
+In 2008, he created cover art for musicians Towa Tei, Cherie, Clipse (Til the Casket Drops) and Kanye West (808s & Heartbreak) as well as designed Nike Air Force 1 trainers (the Nike 1World project involved 18 total designers).
+And in March 2017, the Nike subsidiary Air Jordan released a capsule collection in collaboration with KAWS – an Air Jordan 4 model customized by him, and a number of apparel pieces.
+He has also recently contributed a lot to the Hip Hop community with merch lines associated with artists such as Travis Scott with his April 2021 single "The Scotts" featuring Kid Cudi who has also been working closely with Brian in recent merchandise releases.
+With Merch ranging from KAWS collaborated artwork specially created with handcrafted clothing to vinyl and cassette covers. i-D and Travis Scott collaborated merch.